addaeabeng/dmg-read-more-link/README.md

 1. When running the seed script sometimes throws an error when randomly assigning the block to seeded posts.
 If this happens, then just run ```make down``` then ```make up``` or run ```make seed``` to re run the seeding process.
 2. An error message appears when searching for posts.
 This does not affect functionality but its something I need to look at.

+#### Other improvements
+1. Server rendered block - In production I would lean towards using a server rendered block instead of JS to prevent block validation errors, and make future updates easier.